-2.5 Communication & Email Policy
+2.4 Communication and Email Policy

-Please use lectures and lab sessions as your main opportunity to ask questions about the course.
-Major announcements will be posted to the Courselink site.
+Please use lectures and lab help sessions as your main opportunity to ask questions about the course.
+Major announcements will be posted to the course website.
 It is your responsibility to check the course website regularly.
-As per university regulations, all students are required to check their mail.uoguelph.ca email account regularly: e-mail is the official route of communication between the University and its student.
+As per university regulations, all students are required to check their ¡mail.uoguelph.ca¿ e-mail account regularly: e-mail is the official route of communication between the University and its students.